Harshadampatil14/SpringBoot_Java_project/README.md

  Spring Security: Secures the application by handling authentication and authorization.

- Spring Hibernate: Provides ORM (Object-Relational Mapping) support for interacting with databases.
+ Spring Data JPA : Provides support for interacting with databases.

  Excel and PDF Generation: Retrieves data from the database and generates Excel sheets and PDF reports.